BlueprintFramework/web/apps/frontend/content/guides/docker/install.md

 ```

 With Wings restarted, open up your `wings/config.yml` file, it should have a few additional options to mess with.
 Let's focus on the directory definitions, since those need to be adjusted to your Docker environment.
+Change the paths as you see them changed below.

 ```diff [/srv/pterodactyl/wings/config.yml]
 system: